How do I redeem my voucher and for which travel dates is it valid? Are there blackout dates?

 Are meals included?
 What is the food like?

-All meals (breakfast, lunch, dinner) are included from dinner on Day One to lunch on the final day.
+All meals (breakfast, lunch, dinner) are included from dinner on Day 1 to lunch on the final day.
 Each guide tailors the menu for the specific trip and is extensively trained on backcountry food handling and meal planning.
 The goal for meals during physically demanding days is to provide guests with meals that are not only tasty but also packed full of critical carbohydrates, proteins, and fats.

 For breakfast you can expect items such as oatmeal, eggs, granola, bagels, fruit, etc. To maximize activity time, packed lunches are provided that may include sandwiches, granola bars, fruit, chips, etc. Dinners tend to vary based on campsite location.
 When in the front country, you can expect meals such as pastas, burritos, hamburgers, curry, etc. The backcountry portion of the trip relies on dehydrated backpacking meals.
 The options for backpacking meals are quite extensive and surprisingly delicious.
 During a pre-trip meeting there will be several options for you to choose from for your own personal backpacking meal.
 In addition, your guide will provide an assortment of trail mix, snacks, and dried fruits to eat at your own discretion during the hikes.